judexzhu/knowledgebase/Software:-FreeIPA.md

 `admins - system administrators; full system access`

-`siteadmins - privileged user accounts; set permissions as deemed necessary`
+`AdminUsers - privileged user accounts; set permissions as deemed necessary`

-`clusterusers - all regular users and administrators`
+`ClusterUsers - all regular users and administrators`

 The `admins` user group exists by default.
 GID can be set with the `--GID=STR` if specific IDs are required.
-To add the recommended user groups:
+If not previously done so, add the recommended user groups:
 ```
-ipa group-add siteadmins --desc="site admins"
+ipa group-add AdminUsers --desc="site admins"
-ipa group-add cluster-users --desc="cluster users"
+ipa group-add ClusterUsers --desc="cluster users"
 ```

 Add or import users and assign them to their appropriate groups